Badryah El-Bishr

-Badriah Al-Beshr (بدرية البشر, born 1967 in Riyadh, Saudi Arabia) is a Saudi Arabian writer and novelist.
+Badriah Al-Bishr (بدرية البشر, born 1967 in Riyadh, Saudi Arabia) is a Saudi Arabian writer and novelist.
 She was born in Riyadh and obtained a bachelor's degree and master's degree from King Saud University and a PhD from the Lebanese University in 2005.
 She has taught at Al Jazeera University in Dubai.
 A weekly columnist at Al Yamama magazine since 1997, she won the prize for "best newspaper column" at the Arabic Press Awards in 2011, becoming the first woman to do so.
 She also writes regularly for Al Hayat newspaper.